jcpsantiago/thearqivist/README.md

   <i>Hard at work archiving your messages.</i>
 </p>

+⚠️ This repo has unstable code, DO NOT RELY ON IT.
+The version available at the [Atlassian Marketplace](https://marketplace.atlassian.com/apps/1227973) uses a private version of the code, and is stable.

 ## Saving Slack messages

 The Arqivist is a Slack bot which you can summon to create a Confluence page with the contents of a message thread, or a channel.